akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Your father is a conquered thing," he hissed, his voice low and trembling, but intended for all to hear.
 "He did not win this land; he bought his life with his submission.
 He turned his back on his own Saxon dead so he might feast at a Norman table, playing at being a lord while his own kin rotted in the ditches of Hastings."

 He leant closer, the stink of sweat clinging to him.
 "My father died for this soil to give me an inheritance.
-Yet a man who kissed the King's hand is rewarded in his stead.
+Yet a man who kissed the King’s hand is rewarded in his stead.
 Do not mistake it, girl, I am no villain.
 I am a son seeking to reclaim what is mine by right of blood and strength of arms."

 He walked out before anyone could answer, the heavy thud of his boots sounding like a gavel on the hall floor.